alexanderhowada/oppai_challenge/README.md

     "created_at": {"$date": "2023-01-01 00:00:00.1234Z}
 }
 ```
-This would simplify column names and the ETL.
 Notice that the current deployment is capable of dealing with new columns (see [schema evolution](https://www.databricks.com/blog/2020/05/19/schema-evolution-in-merge-operations-and-operational-metrics-in-delta-lake.html) for details).
 The new column in the current deployment would be named "id_look_a_new_field".

 Another change regards how data is delivered.
-I would prefer that data is extracted (to S3) in with their extraction date "file_name-yyyy-mm-dd_HH:MM:SS.json".
+I would prefer that data is extracted (to S3) with their extraction date "file_name-yyyy-mm-dd_HH:MM:SS.json".
 This ensures we have a backup history in S3 and allows for easy processing of both historical (by date range) and incremental (by last date) ETLs.